Prof. Jane Alexander

 Profile

-Professor Jane Alexander was appointed Vice President of Academic Affairs in 2018.
-Prior to that she held academic posts as Director of Undergraduate Studies at the Irish College of Humanities and Applied Sciences, , lecturer and senior lecturer level at Trinity College Dublin, Derby University, UK, Lincoln University, UK and City University, London.
+Professor Jane Alexander is Vice President of Academic Affairs at the Irish College of Humanities and Applied Sciences (ICHAS).
+She joined ICHAS in 2010.
+Prior to that she was a Lecturer, Trinity College Dublin, Senior Research Fellow, Derby University, UK, Lecturer and Research Assistant City University, London.

 Her MA in Counselling Psychology is in psychodynamic psychotherapy and her thesis investigated the close relationships of depressed men.
-Her main research interests are in acute mental health care and in the relationship between severe life events and depression.
-She has worked on several major research projects at City University, London.
-Additionally her research career included work on NHS funded projects as a Senior Research Fellow at the Centre for Academic and Workforce Innovation (CCAWI) at Lincoln University.
-Her external links include an adjunct Professorship at Walden University in Baltimore, US and research involvement with Trinity College, Dublin.
-She has published widely internationally.
+Her main research interests are in acute mental health care and the relationship between severe life events and depression.
+She worked on several major research projects at City University, London.

 Please follow and like us: